JGI-Bioinformatics/jaws/docs/sphinx/source/Intro/how_jaws.rst

 The main takeaways here are

   * All the commands are from the command line and handled by (:bash:`jaws-client`).
-  * The :bash:`jaws-central` is a server that coordinates which site (e.g. LBNL or NERSC) the pipeline is run.
+  * The :bash:`jaws-central` is a server that coordinates which site (e.g. JGI or CORI) the pipeline is run.
   * GLOBUS transfers all your files from your data source to the computing-site where Cromwell will actually run.
   * Cromwell will run the pipeline at the computing-site.
   * The JTM (JGI Task Manager) (:bash:`jaws-jtm`) serves as the backend to Cromwell and handles the running of the jobs.